 All employees are to use EMSWCD's provided time keeping system to record all daily work activities for District tracking purposes.
-Employees are required to ensure that time records accurately reflect the amount of time spent on District activities and code non-work related entries (vacation, wellness, holiday, etc) to the correct account.
+Employees are required to ensure that time records accurately reflect the amount of time spent on District activities and code non-work related entries (vacation, wellness, holiday, etc) to the correct account. an activity, and accurately code that time to the correct account.

 All employees (both Exempt and Non-exempt) are required to enter work hours on a monthly basis into the time reporting system.
 Employees will be shown how to enter and code their time during orientation.
-Hours should be tracked throughout the pay period to ensure timekeeping is accurate.
-Timesheets are due by noon on the 24th of each month unless otherwise prescribed by the Chief of Finance & Operations.
+Hours should be tracked throughout the month-pay period to ensure timekeeping is accurate.
+Timesheets are due by noon on the 24th of each month unless otherewise prescribed by the Chief of Finance & Operations, two business days prior to the end of the monthly pay period, or by the end of the employee's last working day in the pay period if earlier in the month.
+As timesheets are due before the end of the month, the last few days of the month will be a projection.
+When the payroll is completed, the bookkeeper will create a printout of each employee's hours for the month.
+Employees must review the printout and identify any inaccuracies (i.e., differences between what was recorded for the month and what actually worked for the month), initialing it and return it to their supervisor.
+If there were no changes, employees should indicate as such and initial.